 $ apt-get update $ apt-get install -y python-software-properties software-properties-common $ add-apt-repository ppa:chris-lea/node.js $ apt-get update $ apt-get install nodejs

-That’s it!
-Once you’ve done that, you’ll be rolling with the latest stable Node.js release without having to worry about compiling anything.
+That is it!
+Once you have done that, you will be rolling with the latest stable Node.js release without having to worry about compiling anything.
 If you need to upgrade Node.js at anytime when a new release comes out, you can do it directly from the package manager, without having to recompile from scratch.
 Just another reason why you should always look for packages before installing from source.